-We have not yet registered Resolaris or Stalaris as a trademark, and failure to secure or maintain adequate protection for our trademarks could adversely affect our business.
+We have not yet registered Resolaris as a trademark, and have recently abandoned our plans to use Stalaris as a trademark.
+Failure to secure or maintain adequate protection for our trademarks could adversely affect our business.

-We have filed U.S. trademark applications for the Resolaris and Stalaris marks but they have not yet matured to registration, and we have yet to file any foreign trademark applications for the Resolaris or Stalaris marks.
+We have filed a U.S. trademark application for the Resolaris mark but it has not yet matured to registration, and we have yet to file any foreign trademark applications for the Resolaris mark.
 The USPTO has examined our U.S. application for the Resolaris mark and there are no outstanding objections to the application.
-The USPTO has examined our application to register the Stalaris mark and recently issued an initial refusal based on a perceived likelihood of confusion with the mark Stelara, which is the subject of two registrations owned by Johnson & Johnson ("J&J") covering various biopharmaceutical and dermo-cosmetic care preparations.
-Our deadline to respond to that initial refusal is October 21, 2017, and we may be unable to overcome the refusal.
+We recently abandoned plans to use the Stalaris mark following the USPTO's examination of our application and based in part on its initial refusal to register the mark due to a perceived likelihood of confusion with the mark Stelara, which is the subject of two registrations owned by Johnson & Johnson (J&J) covering various biopharmaceutical and dermo-cosmetic care preparations.
 In addition, in the USPTO and in comparable agencies in many foreign jurisdictions, third parties are given an opportunity to oppose pending trademark applications and to seek to cancel registered trademarks.
 Opposition or cancellation proceedings have been filed and may in the future be filed against certain of our trademark applications or registrations (although our US application for the Resolaris mark made it through the opposition period unchallenged), and our trademark applications or registrations may not survive such proceedings.